ctdgunner/vs-code-server/README.md

 ### SSH Connection Issues
 - Verify the container is running: `docker-compose ps`
 - Ensure port 2222 is not blocked by firewall
-- Default password is `password` - change it for security
+- Check your SSH_PASSWORD environment variable is set correctly

 ### VS Code Server Issues
 - Check logs: `docker-compose logs vs-code-server`